-If your business is profitable and you're transitioning it from earning active income (where you're trading your time for money) to residual income (where you're earning money whether you work or not), you'll want to know the difference between masculine and feminine business hierarchy of needs.
+If your business is profitable and you're transitioning it from earning active income (where you're trading your time for money) to passive income (where you're earning money whether you work or not), you'll want to know the difference between masculine and feminine business hierarchy of needs.
 Why?
 Because it'll explain why you're stuck, where you're stuck, and what to shift your focus to.

 You're probably familiar with Maslow's hierarchy of needs.
 Your business, as a living, breathing entity, also has its own hierarchy of needs.
 There's a masculine hierarchy and a feminine hierarchy.
 Neither is attached to a person's gender.
 Ultra successful entrepreneurs have used a blend of both, depending on the phase of their business: launching, building, propering, re-calibrating, re-launch, re-building to next plateau, etc.

 ELEMENTS OF A MASCULINE BUSINESS HIERARCHY OF NEEDS